joewalker/gcli/docs/writing-commands.md

           name: 'value',
           type: {
             name: 'delegate',
-            defer: function() { ... }
+            delegateType: function() { ... }
           }
         }
       ],
       ...
     });

-Several details are left out of this example, like how the defer function knows what the current setting is.
-See the ``pref`` command in Ace for an example.
+Several details are left out of this example, like how the delegateType() function knows what the current setting is.
+See the ``pref`` command for an example.

 ## Array types